SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

+== 23/2/2017 ==

+Evolution scales the HP out based on current/max and de-evolution scales the HP back down.

+Each mob should have escapability, autoability, blockability and conversion resistance.

+Escaping is either perfect escape with no damage or taking damage and not escaping.

+Blocking is either perfect block (give on a particular tick of the game) and lose no health or block which means you just halve the damage.

+For the enemy they too can block but no perfect block, this should be based on the blockability status.

+Remove auto since it is the same as escaping.

+The future feature is conversion to convert enemies to your side.

+Extending out the evolutions to last beyond a battle.

+Restoring 1 HP per 100 steps and have HP last beyond a battle.

+Care should just be "revive".

 == 22/2/2017 ==

 Forgot to mention that I had implemented the evolution system before and that I have hacked together some extra animations which are just copy and pasted animations with different "transition" scenes out to the appropriate locations.